 There a few simple ways you can do this while going about your everyday life;

 - Set your kids up with a savings account and show them the growing balance.
 Get them excited about the money they are putting away.
-You can talk to us about our Save up account (there are ways to earn bonus interest* too).

 - Give your children pocket money so they can manage their own finances - this is the easiest way to help them to understand the value of things.